ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 !!! info "Video"
     Flood is the first thing shown in the [Video](https://www.youtube.com/watch?v=z4GYYWd6gS4)

+One thing not fully explained in the video is **Joint Lines**.
+Joint Lines are ...

 ### Distribute
 *Distribute Weights* is an option inside the *Flood* tool.
 This gets overlooked a lot, but it's one of those powerful